pyjarrett/OMSCS_Survival_Guide/README.md

 since the last time something worked.
 As you get more advanced with git, there are [really good tools to learn](http://ndpsoftware.com/git-cheatsheet.html#loc=workspace;).

-Every project I've started begins with creating a private repository on github.gatech.edu for that project.
+Every project I've started begins with creating a private repository.
 After this, everything that I do for that project goes into source control.
 Everything.
 EVERYTHING.
 I really hope my point is clear.
 PUT EVERYTHING IN SOURCE CONTROL.
 Bookmarks of websites or other resources get put into a resources.md (md is for markdown).
 The unit (and